martinbudden/BabyCube/BC200/readme.md

 ![Top_Face_assembly](assemblies/Top_Face_assembly.png)

-1. Turn the Top_Face into its normal orientation.
+1. Turn the **Top_Face** into its normal orientation.
 2. Bolt the X-axis linear rail onto the Y carriages.
 3. Turn the Top_Face upside down again and place it on a flat surface.
 4. Align the left and right Y-axis linear rails.
-Do this by pushing the X-axis rail to the rear of the top face and tighten the corresponding bolts (left loose in a previous step) and then push the X-axis rails to the front of the top face, again tightening the corresponding bolts.
+Do this by pushing the X-axis rail to the rear of the **Top_Face** and tighten the corresponding bolts (left loose in a previous step) and then push the X-axis rails to the front of the **Top_Face**, again tightening the corresponding bolts.
 5. Check that the carriages run smoothly on the Y-axis linear rails.